ObserveandThink/gnu_okapi/README.md

 ## Open Source

-Given the AI-assisted nature of its development and to encourage collaboration and learning, OkapiFlow is intended to be open source.
+Given the AI-assisted nature of its development and to encourage collaboration and learning, Okapi is intended to be open source.
 Please consider adding an appropriate open-source license (e.g., MIT License) to the project.

 ```javascript
 // Example: Add MIT License section